hadigghazi/SmartCampus/README.md

 ###  Architecting Data Excellence: Innovative Database Design Strategies:

 <img src="./readme/assets/SmartCampus_db.svg"/>
->The database is avilable in /readme/assets as png, pdf, svg, and MySQL code for more details.
+> The database is available in /readme/assets as png, pdf, svg, and MySQL code for more details.

 <br><br>